PazitAkbashev/dotNet5783_7302_5621/README.md

 hiiii puchacho
 my last change

-בונוסים
+bonuses:
-#1 שימוש בBiding
+#1 using binding.
-#2 שימוש בmulty biding עבור מניעת אפשרות ליצירת הזמנה ושליחת/מסירת הזמנה
+#2 using multy biding for prevent creating and delivering / sending order.
-#3 שכלול DalConfig על ידי חלוקה לproject namespace class
+#3 improvement DalConfig by dividing into project namespace class.
-#4 שימוש במתודת הרחבה עבור הדפסת אובייקטים
+#4 Using extension method to print objects.
-#5 שימוש בreflaction בהדפסת אובייקטים
+#5 using reflaction to print objects.